MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1cc--exresource-timeout-livedump.md

 > This topic is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://www.windows.com/stopcode).

-The EXRESOURCE_TIMEOUT_LIVEDUMP bug check has a value of 0x000001CC.
+The EXRESOURCE_TIMEOUT_LIVEDUMP live dump has a value of 0x000001CC.

 A kernel ERESOURCE has timed out.
 This can indicate a deadlock condition or heavy contention which can cause performance issues.

+(This code can never be used for a real bug check; it is used to identify live dumps.)

 ## EXRESOURCE\_TIMEOUT\_LIVEDUMP Parameters